mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 ### Transitions

-You can animate the open and close states of the snackbar with a render prop child and a transition component as shown below, as long as the component meets these conditions:
+You can animate the open and close states of the snackbar with a render prop child and a transition component, as long as the component meets these conditions:

 - Is a direct child descendent of the snackbar
 - Has an `in` prop—this corresponds to the open state
 - Passes the `exited` prop to `SnackbarUnstyled`
-- Calls the `onEnter` callback prop when the enter transition starts - sets `exited` to false
+- Calls the `onEnter` callback prop when the enter transition starts—sets `exited` to false
-- Calls the `onExited` callback prop when the exit transition is completed - sets `exited` to true
+- Calls the `onExited` callback prop when the exit transition is completed—sets `exited` to true

 These two callbacks allow the snackbar to unmount the child content when closed and keep it fully transitioned.
 This is only applicable if you are using transition components using [react-transition-group](https://github.com/reactjs/react-transition-group) library internally.

+The demo below shows how to create a snackbar with custom transitions:

 {{"demo": "TransitionComponentSnackbar.js", "defaultCodeOpen": false}}